MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/retrieve-related-entities-query.md

 ---
-title: "Retrieve related entities with a query (Common Data Service)| Microsoft Docs"
+title: "Retrieve related entity records with a query (Common Data Service)| Microsoft Docs"
-description: "ead how you can retrieve related entities by expanding the navigation properties." ms.custom: "" ms.date: 07/15/2019 ms.service: powerapps
+description: "ead how you can retrieve related entity records by expanding the navigation properties." ms.custom: "" ms.date: 07/15/2019 ms.service: powerapps